Maria of Portugal, Marchioness of Tortosa: Life

 On 9 October 1365, infanta Maria dictated her first testament, and on 6 December 1370 a second one modified, in the Monastery of Poblet, the contents of the previous testament.
-Although she generally maintained the provisions set forth in the first will, there are observed a number of changes, especially related to the death of some legatees.
+Although she generally maintained the provisions set forth in the first will, there are a number of changes, especially related to the death of some legatees.
 In her will, infanta Maria appoints as executors her brother, King Fernando I of Portugal, and Martinho Gil de Basto, Bishop of Évora, for all matters related to Portugal.
-In addition, however, she also appointed Queen Eleanor of Sicily as executor (so that she could ensure the correct execution of the will concerning the Aragonese legacies) along with Romeu Sescomes, Bishop of Lleida, her butler Gil Roderic de Almazán, her aia Constança d'Arana, Guillem de Comes, provost of Tarragona, her treasurer Joan Sanç de Molina, and Berenguer de Santjust.
-About the executors for the Aragonese legacies, the infanta probably chose those whom she believes neutral or faithful to her in the conflict she faces with King Pedro IV.
+In addition, she also appointed Queen Eleanor of Sicily as executor (so that she could ensure the correct execution of the will concerning the Aragonese legacies) along with Romeu Sescomes, Bishop of Lleida, her butler Gil Roderic de Almazán, her aia Constança d'Arana, Guillem de Comes, provost of Tarragona, her treasurer Joan Sanç de Molina, and Berenguer de Santjust.
+About the executors for the Aragonese legacies, the infanta probably chose those whom she believed neutral or faithful to her in the conflict she faced with King Pedro IV.

-However, despite the mistreatment she suffered with her in-laws, in the context of the First Fernandine War (1370), infanta Maria would have made an effort to establish an alliance between the Kingdoms of Aragon and Portugal:
+However, despite the mistreatment she suffered with her in-laws, in the context of the First Fernandine War, infanta Maria made an effort to establish an alliance between the Kingdoms of Aragon and Portugal:

-According to Zurita, under the terms of the alliance treaty between the two kingdoms, would remain as guarantors (hostages) João Afonso Telo, 4th Count of Barcelos, Martim Garcia and Badasal Spinola "crossbowmen of the King of Portugal".
-In the Kingdom of Aragon, infanta Maria met the aforementioned Badasal Spinola, Genoese who served under her brother King Fernando I. Fernão Lopes, in his Crónica de el-rei D. Fernando (chapter LIV), wrote about what happened next:
+According to Zurita, under the terms of the treaty between the two kingdoms, would remain as hostages (guarantors) João Afonso Telo, 4th Count of Barcelos, Martim Garcia and Badasal Spinola "crossbowmen of the King of Portugal".

+In the Kingdom of Aragon, infanta Maria met the aforementioned Badasal Spinola, Genoese who served under her brother, King Fernando I. Fernão Lopes, in his Crónica de el-rei D. Fernando (chapter LIV), wrote about what happened next:

 Finally, in Barcelona on 27 May 1373, infanta Maria and King Pedro IV reached an agreement and, on 13 August of that year, she dispensed several mayors from the bond of homage and vassalage to her.

-From this point, there's conflicting reports about infanta Maria's last years and even the place of her death.
-From Fernão Lopes' writings about her (the long affection) she certaintly was alive after 1374, a fact confirmed not only by the infanta's pact with King Pedro IV but also by the letter that the Duke of Girona wrote to his father in that year, in which she is mentioned.
-While historian Ana Rodrigues Oliveira mentioned that she returned to Portugal after 1375 and became a nun, dying in the city of Aveiro and being buried in the Monastery of Santa Clara-a-Velha in Coimbra, on the other hand, in a letter dated 8 May 1377, King Pedro IV informed his eldest son that "Cert ardit havem haüt que la infanta de Portugal és morte en Jènova" (We have heard that the Infanta of Portugal died in Genoa) and indicates to him that it is convenient to show mourning.
+From Fernão Lopes' writings about her, she certainly was alive after 1374, a fact confirmed not only by the infanta's pact with King Pedro IV but also by the letter that the Duke of Girona wrote to his father in that year, in which she is mentioned.
+Historian Ana Rodrigues Oliveira mentioned that she returned to Portugal after 1375 and was buried in the Monastery of Santa Clara-a-Velha in Coimbra; however, in a letter from 8 May 1377, King Pedro IV informed his eldest son that "Cert ardit havem haüt que la infanta de Portugal és morta en Jènova" (We have heard that the Infanta of Portugal died in Genoa) and indicates to him that it is convenient to show mourning.